Graphite-Docs/graphite-api/README.md

 1. Your Application Name
 2. Your Redirect URI
-3. Your Graphite API Key
+3. Your Graphite API Key (not implemented yet)

 The function takes those variables in the form of an object as follows: